junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Cas.
 We need you. *I* need you."
 Cas stirs in his eternal sleep, his body -- the body that is materializing slowly in the Empty -- twitching.

-"Cas, please--" Dean is definitely crying, the muffled sound, the wet choking sniff, the pained desperate gasp, piercing through Castiel's sleeping ears, reaching deep down.
+"Cas, please--" Dean is definitely crying, the muffled sound, the wet choking sniff, the pained desperate gasp, piercing through Castiel's sleeping ears, reaching deep down, tugging.

 The angel opens his eyes, looking into the pure blackness in front of him.

 *The Empty.* Castiel recognizes this place immediately.
-Arriving and fumbling around for the third round does make one getting familiar with a place, however unwanted one may be.
+Arriving and fumbling around for the third round does make one getting familiar with a place, want or not.

 Cas stands up -- he can't see or feel his body, or the ground, or the air, the Empty is truly *empty*, but he thinks about the motion anyway, trying to pin himself somewhere, instead of flowing in the pure void nothingness.

 He pins himself on the voice reaching him consistently -- Dean's voice.

 Dean's voice that is calling his name, begging and pleading, among other things he's telling him, the random small daily human life things, the coffee, the popcorn, the bacon -- all the things that are on the Earth, with their color and shape and texture and taste, all the things that are real enough and certainly *not* empty.
-He pins his own existence on it.
+He pins his entire existence on it.

 Cas thinks he can see his own body now -- finally solidified.
-Along with the small amount of space close to him, lit up by some lumination radiated just from his existence.
+The small amount of space closest to him lit up by some lumination radiated from something inside his chest.

-He chooses a direction, and starts walking ahead.
+He chooses a direction, and starts walking.

 <br>